Bailamos/CMake-VSCode-SDL-Example/Readme.md

 To build project from VSCode go to `Terminal -> Run Build Task`

 To debug project in VSCode go to `Run -> Start Debugging` or `Run -> Start without Debugging`

+### Notes

+1. Having separate `CmakeLists.txt` for Github Workflows is probably not the best solution.